 - Ingrown Toenails – aids in healing, fights infection, and prevents future ingrown toenails.

-- Insomnia – consuming a daily dose of coconut oil helps to regulate body functions including sleep.
+- Insomnia – consuming coconut oil helps to regulate body functions including sleep.

 - Jock Itch – rub onto the affected area and let the healing begin.
 The anti-fungal properties will keep flare ups at bay.